-OK, so I had the domain from 13th February, but the site didn’t go live a bit later.
+OK, so I had the domain from 13th February, but the site didn’t go live until a bit later.
 The text was a reference to that Grolsch advert, but we changed “beer” to “website”, setting a high standard of linguistic creativity that the site continually fell below.

 This very, very blue site had everything a musician nobody had heard of could need: a guestbook, forum, biography, that sort of stuff.
 I think at one point the forum had around 20 members, so you can tell how big things were getting.

 In January 2006 (I forgot exactly when, and Web Archive did too), I started writing at prosody.co.uk/blog.
 It used Pivot and had a really nice rainy blue theme with a fountain pen, if I recall.

 This was the first time I felt excited about writing online.

 (Note: this link is actually to November 2006, just because it’s the first archive of this page that looks right)